Hochopepper/SwordToShield/Character_Creation/SpellCompendium.md

 Casting Time: 1 action
 Description:
 You attempt to magically transform one creature within range into a beast of your choice.
-An unwilling targetmust make a charisma saving throw or be transformed against their will.
+An unwilling target must make a charisma saving throw or be transformed against their will.

 The transformation lasts until the spell ends, or until the target drops to or